bramley/phplist-plugin-common/README.md

 ## Version history ##

     version         Description
-    3.35.1+20250909 Handle failure to open a log file 3.35.0+20250825 Provide class to use a generator to return chunked results from a query 3.34.2+20250527 Update composer packages
+    3.35.2+20251110 Add method to run a query and return the result 3.35.1+20250909 Handle failure to open a log file 3.35.0+20250825 Provide class to use a generator to return chunked results from a query 3.34.2+20250527 Update composer packages